Fontinalis: Biology

 Fontinalis is characterized by its dark green color, and irregularly branching stems covered with small to large glossy, sharply ridged leaves.
 However, different species of it may be characterized by different traits—Fontinalis antipyretica has keeled leaves, while Fontinalis novae-angliae has small teeth towards the tip and rolled leaves.
 Other variations are seen in size and curvature of the branches.

 Bruce Allen describes the genus's physical characteristics as such.
 "The axillary hairs are remarkably long, to over 900 μm.
 The leaves have a multistratose basal region that has been interpreted as a rudimentary costa.
 The perichaetial leaves are usually lacerated across their apices.
 There are sporophytic character-complexes within Fontinalis that show meaningful taxonomic patterns at the species level; however, since the genus is dioicous, sporophytes are rare.
 Aquatic adaptations of sporophyte-associated features in Fontinalis include: perigonia with few antheridia (1, 2, or 4–6); enlarged, well-developed vaginula; immersed or emergent, very thick-walled capsules; lack of stomata; and peristomes with endostomial trellises."

 The species Fontinalis antipyretica is the first aquatic gametophyte plant to have its genome documented, as well as the first of the Fontinalis genus to be documented.
 It has 16,538 total genes with a genome that's 385.2 Mbp in size.
 It is monophyletic.

 Habitat

 Fontinalis occurs primarily in clean, acidic freshwater across Afro-Eurasia, Iceland, and the Americas, attached to submerged rocks and logs.
 Some species of this genus can live in suboptimal conditions, like concrete ditches impacted by rocky substrata from run-offs.
 It generally prefers cool, darker environments – with temperature preferences varying between 10 and 15 °C depending on the species.
-However, higher temperatures don't necessarily kill them, as it generally only causes a temporarily cessation to their growth.
+However, higher temperatures don't necessarily kill them, as it generally only causes a temporary cessation to their growth.